jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 What you actually end up with is not obvious, and that could slow things down.
 What if, for example, you want to manually check a hook has appeared on an element?
 You have to know what to expect.
-WHich means going back to the definitions, now hidden behind layers of code.
+Which means going back to the definitions, now hidden behind layers of code.

 With JavaScript you don't get much help.
 Even jumping to the definition is hit and miss depending on your IDE/Editor.